microsoft/FluidFramework/packages/loader/container-loader/README.md

 #### `Container.dispose()`

 Once disposed, container terminates connection to ordering service, and any local changes (former or future) do not propagate to storage.
 This method is to be used when the container is **NOT** expected to be used anymore.
-It acts like a lightweight version of `Container.closed()`.

 When container is disposed, the following is true (in no particular order):